-A Message From The Chief Of Police
+A Message from the Chief of Police

 Each August San Jacinto College welcomes a new assortment of students.
-Some recently graduated from high school and are beginning their studies toward bachelor's degrees from four-year institutions of higher education.
+Some recently graduated from high school are beginning their studies towards bachelor's degrees from four-year institutions of higher education.
 Others are pursuing education and training in technical fields that will lead to certification and employment in their selected career paths.
 Some are looking to change their careers with new skills and education.
 And in some cases, they are high school students looking to complete their basic education and a little more.
-Whatever your goals, the San Jacinto College police department is here to provide you with a safe and secure learning environment.
+Whatever your goals, the San Jacinto College Police Department is here to provide you with a safe and secure learning environment.

 San Jacinto College is comprised of highly educated faculty and a strong professional staff that support the mission of the College.
 The police department is no exception.
-The police officers and telecommunications personnel meet the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE) requirements for licensing peace officers and telecommunicators and many carry higher levels of certification.
+The police officers and telecommunications personnel meet the Texas Commission on Law Enforcement (TCOLE) requirements for licensing peace officers and telecommunicators and many carry higher levels of certification.
 The College is very selective in hiring police officers to work on the three San Jacinto College campuses.
 Our police officers also reflect the community they serve.
 Many have years of varied law enforcement experience, and others are first-time police officers developing a strong sense of community service.
 In either case, they provide a high level of caring professional service to the San Jacinto College community.

-During this academic year, the police department is adding video surveillance of parking areas at the three San Jacinto College campuses and the district administration office to enhance safety and provide documentation of activity occurring in the public spaces of the College.
-This new tool will be both a deterrent to criminal activity and a tool for investigating crimes that may occur.
-The new camera system will complement the blue light emergency phones and the emergency telephones in all College elevators that ring to the San Jacinto College police communications center.
+The police department uses video surveillance of parking areas at the three San Jacinto College campuses and the district administration office to enhance safety and provide documentation of activity occurring in the public spaces of the College.
+This video surveillance system is both a deterrent to criminal activity and a tool for investigating crimes that may occur.
+The video surveillance system complements the blue light emergency phones and the emergency telephones in all College elevators that ring to the San Jacinto College police communications center.
 The communications center is staffed 24 hours a day, seven days a week, with highly trained telecommunicators who coordinate the flow of information for services between the members of the community and the police personnel out on the campuses.

 Although the College provides a well-staffed, trained, and professional police department to keep the campuses safe, your safety and security at the College begins with you.
-Please be aware of the activity around you and contact the San Jacinto College police department if you are concerned about your safety or have an unsafe condition to report.
+Please be aware of the activity around you and contact the San Jacinto College Police Department if you are concerned about your safety or have an unsafe condition to report.
 Simply call 5555 from any College phone, use a blue light emergency or elevator phone, or call 281-476-9128 from your cell phone.
 True safety on campus is a partnership between you and us.

-William Taylor Chief of Police 8060 Spencer Hwy.
-Pasadena, Texas 77505 281-542-2064 william.taylor@sjcd.edu
+William F. Taylor Chief of Police San Jacinto College 8060 Spencer Highway Pasadena, Texas 77505 281-542-2064 william.taylor@sjcd.edu